SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 **These movements live in complete denial of what the scriptures, the academic community, and lexicons state.** They're indoctrinating innocent children into [lifestyles of sin](https://sevenshepherd.github.io/practicing-sin/) and false assurance, causing them to apostatize (Lk 17:2).

 > “The so-called [Free Grace version of the gospel](https://sevenshepherd.github.io/free-grace-theology/) of Jesus Christ is unbiblical, anti-evangelical, and sub-Christian, ...” — Dr. J.I.
 Packer (Ph.D., University of Oxford), Time Magazine top 25 evangelical.
+On [faith](https://youtu.be/jOFsFgUUdZo), on [repentance](https://youtu.be/gExLXpPJDd8).

 <!-- - **Repentance is taught alongside faith by Christ Himself** (Mark 1:14-15).
 - Repentance is one of the reasons Jesus came (Lk 5:32).